 - Chuck Ribs – Chuck Ribs are much meatier, and a rack typically consists of 4 bones.
 When I told my buddy Ryan who works in Meat and Seafood at the Albertson’s on Broadway what I was looking for, he was happy to find a rack for me in the back, and trim it up perfectly for me!
 I am super comfortable trimming my own meat, but if the butcher offers to trim I will never pass it up.

 - Plate Ribs – Plate ribs are much bigger than chuck ribs and very difficult to find in stores.
 One day I’ll get my hands on some, but until then, Chuck Ribs are the way to go!
+If you are smoking beef plate ribs, the method I’m outlining here will still work great!

 - 1 rack Beef Chuck Ribs, trimmed